User Tools

 NAR Code of Ethics for Realtors

-The NAR Code of Ethics for Realtors is a set of guidelines and standards that all members of the National Association of Realtors must adhere to in order to maintain professionalism and integrity in the real estate industry.
-These rules cover topics such as honesty and fairness in all real estate deals.
+The NAR Code of Ethics for Realtors consists of a set of standards and guidelines that all members of National Association of Realtors are required to adhere to, in order to maintain professionalism in the real estate business.
+These rules cover a wide range of topics including honesty, fairness, and transparency in all real estate transactions.

-Realtors are required to treat all parties in a transaction fairly and honestly, disclose any conflicts of interest, and put their clients' best interests above their own.
+Realtors should treat all parties to a transaction honestly and fairly, disclose conflicts of interest, put their clients’ interests first, and always act in their clients’ best interest.
 They are also expected to give accurate information and advice to clients, maintain confidentiality and avoid discriminatory practices.

 Code of Ethics of Real Estate Agents

-Real estate agents, regardless of whether they are Realtors, are held accountable for their ethical behavior.
-The Code of Ethics for Real Estate Agents outlines the professional conduct and responsibilities expected of those who work in the industry.
+Real estate agents, whether they are Realtors or not, are held to a high standard when it comes to ethical behavior.
+The Code of Ethics outlines professional responsibilities for real estate agents and the conduct expected of them.

-A Realtor is different from a real estate agent in that they are both members of the National Association of Realtors and bound by their strict Code of Ethics.
-This code is above and beyond what the law requires for real estate professionals, and sets a high standard for professionalism and ethics.
+A Realtor and a Real Estate Agent differ in that a Realtor belongs to the National Association of Realtors, and is bound to a strict Code of Ethics.
+This code goes above and beyond the legal requirements for real estate professionals and sets a standard for professionalism and integrity.

-The Code of Ethics covers a wide range of topics, including honesty, fairness, transparency, and confidentiality.
-Realtors are expected to act always in the best interests their clients and avoid any conflicts.
+The Code of Ethics covers many topics, such as honesty and fairness, transparency and confidentiality.
+It requires Realtors to always act in the best interests of their clients and to avoid any conflicts of interest.

-Another important aspect of the Code of Ethics is the requirement for Realtors to be honest and transparent in their dealings with both clients and other real estate professionals.
+Realtors are also required to be transparent and honest in their dealings, both with clients and with other real estate professionals.
 This includes providing accurate information about property prices, market conditions and other factors.

-Realtors also have to respect the privacy of their clients and maintain confidentiality.
-They must not disclose any confidential information without permission and must handle all personal information with care and discretion.
+Realtors should also respect and protect the privacy and confidentially of their customers.
+They must not share confidential information or personal information without permission.

 Overall, the Code of Ethics of real estate agents and Realtors sets a high bar for professionalism in the industry.
 By upholding the ethical standards of Realtors, they can build trust and a positive reputation with their clients.

-Realtors offer a variety of services to assist individuals in buying and selling properties.
-These services include conducting market research to determine the value of a property, listing properties for sale, showing properties to potential buyers, negotiating offers, warner robins real estate agents and facilitating the closing process.
+Realtors offer many services to help people buy and sell property.
+These services include conducting market research to determine the value of a property, listing properties for sale, showing properties to potential buyers, negotiating offers, and facilitating the closing process.

 Real estate agents are licensed professionals who can sell and buy properties, but they may not belong to NAR.
-Real estate agents and realtors can both help clients with buying and selling properties.
-Realtors have additional resources, and they have networking opportunities.
+This means that while realtors have access to additional resources and networking opportunities, both realtors and real estate agents can assist clients in buying or selling properties.

 Real Estate Agents Offer a Variety of Services